Michael R. Cogliandro

 Apple Inc.

-Promotion: Promoted from Genius Admin to Full Mac Genius.
+Promoted from Genius Admin to Full Mac Genius.

 • Performed technical repairs on over 10,000 Mac and iOS devices in a high-pressure, fast-paced environment.